stevetodman/chd/docs/analytics/heatmap.md

 ## Objects

 - `analytics_heatmap_agg` – materialized view with counts, correctness, and timing metrics grouped by `(question_id, lesion, topic, week_start)`.
-- `analytics_heatmap_admin()` – SECURITY DEFINER function that enforces admin/service-role access and returns the aggregate rows ordered by week.
+- `analytics_heatmap_admin()` – SECURITY DEFINER function that verifies admin/service-role access and returns JSON with the ordered aggregate rows.
-- `analytics_refresh_heatmap()` – SECURITY DEFINER function that runs `REFRESH MATERIALIZED VIEW CONCURRENTLY`.
+- `analytics_refresh_heatmap()` – SECURITY DEFINER function that runs `REFRESH MATERIALIZED VIEW CONCURRENTLY` and reports the duration as JSON.
 - `analytics_heatmap_agg_idx` – composite index on `(week_start, question_id)` to keep refreshes and lookups fast.

 Non-admin roles do **not** have direct `SELECT` access to the materialized view; they must go through the checked functions.